 Wander through the jack-o-lantern lit grounds of Trumbull Historical Society and encounter ghoulish figures with tales from the past.
 Inside warm up with refreshments.
 There is a jack-o-lantern carving contest prior to the event that is open to individuals, families, and groups.
 October 28, time TBD, check website for details.

 There’s nothing quite like the cuteness of a town Halloween parade!
 Here are a few that are coming up in Fairfield County:

-Darien Halloween Parade, On Friday, October 30th meet at the Darien Fire Station (opposite Post Corner Pizza) to participate in this annual parade for toddlers and pre-school aged children.
-Costumed kids trick or treat with local merchants on their way to Tilley Pond for snacks and a special magic show with The Amazing Andy.
+Meet at the Darien Fire Station (opposite Post Corner Pizza) to participate in this annual parade for toddlers and pre-school aged children.
+Costumed kids trick-or-treat with local merchants on their way to Tilley Pond for snacks and a special magic show with The Amazing Andy.

-New Canaan Halloween Parade, Sunday, October 25th goody bags will be handed out and the parade starts at 1:00pm, led by the Old Faithful Antique Fire Truck.
-Children of all ages, and their dogs, are welcome.
+Goody bags will be handed out and the parade starts at 1:00pm, led by the Old Faithful Antique Fire Truck.
+Children of all ages, and their dogs are welcome.